AlanBarber/bitcheck/README.md

 This makes BitCheck practical for real-world use where files are frequently edited, while still catching true corruption.

 **Use `--strict` mode** if you want to report all hash mismatches as corruption, regardless of modification date.
+In strict mode, files with changed creation dates will also prevent auto-updates.

+**Use `--timestamps` mode** if you want to verify that both creation and modification dates remain unchanged, in addition to the file hash.
+This is useful for detecting file system manipulation or when files are copied/moved.

 ### Basic Commands